Radware/ansible-workshop/dp/basic_policy/README.md

 # Radware ansible workshop example for DefensePro policy creation

 **Important notes:**
 *  All Radware ansible modules require installation of vdirect-client.
 Installing it is as simple as running the command: sudo pip install vdirect-client.
 See vdirect_client parameters description [here](https://pypi.python.org/pypi/vdirect-client),
 you may want to modify their defaults while using this playbook.
 *  Playbook parameters files should be reviewed and modified prior to using the playbook.
 See parameters files description below.

 ## General
-This example contains a playbook folder and a template folder.
+This example contains this **README.md** file, **playbook** folder and **template** folder.

 **The playbook folder contains:**
-1.  dp_policy.yaml playbook file.
+1.  **dp_policy.yaml** playbook file.
 The playbook uses parameters files from the vars sub folder.
-2.  vars sub folder with three playbook parameters files
+2.  **vars** sub folder with three playbook parameters files
 	*  **vdirect_params.yml** - contains vDirect parameters.
-	*  **policy_params.yml** - contains vDirect configuration templates file names, vDirect template instance name, DefensePro device name and all policy parameters needed.
+	*  **policy_params.yml** - contains vDirect configuration templates file names,
+		vDirect template instance name, DefensePro device name and all policy parameters needed.

 **The template folder contains vDirect configuration template source files:**